plus3it/terraform-aws-wrangler/README.md

 # wrangler

-Project to collect and store files as artifacts needed for a build process
+Collect files needed for watchmaker and stores them in an S3 bucket